 The European Union’s critics say its tough rules mask an effort to protect the almost 11 million farmers on the continent from competition.
 “Very small farms cannot compete on production costs.
 If you want to keep those small farmers farming, you’ve got to build walls around yourself,” says Brett Stuart, founder of GlobalAgriTrends, a consulting business.

 From cross-breeding to CRISPR

 Biologists have long cross-bred plants to produce better crops.
 They began using genetic engineering in the 1980s to introduce traits from different plants to resist pests and herbicides.

 Now the same scientific advances promising breakthrough medicines could revolutionize agriculture.
 The technique called CRISPR (an acronym for Clustered Regularly Interspaced Short Palindromic Repeats) allows scientists to alter a plant’s own genes without borrowing from a different plant.
 The U.S. Department of Agriculture says it will treat CRISPR plants no differently than those bred traditionally.

-An important decision is due soon from the European Union on CRISPR regulations, but even if it sees no need for special rules, individual nations could keep their own regulations.
+But the European Union’s top court ruled July 25 that gene-edited crops are subject to the same strict rules as older, genetically modified plants that borrowed DNA from another organism.
 Rodolphe Barrangou, a North Carolina State University food scientist and CRISPR pioneer, says public skepticism of science fueled by anti-GMO groups and distrust of “Big Ag” companies are deep-seated in Europe.